 "The Clubhouse"will soon opening in the BCP "Hex Room", and the grand opening event will be on Tuesday, November 28.

-be available for purchase by our film-goers until the Clubhouse opens, so for the next two weeks, you may continue to
+Food and drink will not be available for purchase by our film-goers until the Clubhouse opens, so for the next two weeks, you may continue to bring your own food and drink.

 We don't charge admission, but do ask for donations to pay to support BCP and the Film Club program.